-A three-term intensive actor training programme designed for students intent on pursuing a career in the performing arts.
+A three-term Actor training program, designed for students determined to succeed in the performing arts.

 There are no UK government grants or funding for this course.
 Students will need to be privately financed.

 Successful completion of of Secondary Education (Grade 11 or Grade 12 depending on native country) or 1 x A level or an equivalent Level 3 qualification and 3 x GCSEs at grade 4 or grade C or equivalent, preferably in a relevant creative subject.

 Students who do not meet these entry requirements will still be considered on their own individual potential to succeed.